Wellington: Early European settlement

 Steps towards European settlement in the area began in 1839, when Colonel William Wakefield arrived to purchase land for the New Zealand Company to sell to prospective British settlers.
-Prior to this time, the Māori inhabitants had had contact with Pākehā whalers and traders.
+Before this time, the Māori inhabitants had had contact with Pākehā whalers and traders.

-This early map of Wellington County District shows a number of important historical sites, including Māori pā, pathways, wāhi tapu, and pre-1840 battle sites, as well as battle sites from the New Zealand Land Wars.
+This early map of Wellington County District shows several important historical sites, including Māori pā, pathways, wāhi tapu, and pre-1840 battle sites, as well as battle sites from the New Zealand Land Wars.

 European settlement began with the arrival of an advance party of the New Zealand Company on the ship Tory on 20 September 1839, followed by 150 settlers on the Aurora on 22 January 1840.
 Thus, the Wellington settlement preceded the signing of the Treaty of Waitangi (on 6 February 1840).
 The 1840 settlers constructed their first homes at Petone (which they called Britannia for a time) on the flat area at the mouth of the Hutt River.
 Within months that area proved swampy and flood-prone, and most of the newcomers transplanted their settlement across Wellington Harbour to Thorndon in present-day Wellington.
 The town's layout was originally designed by Captain William Mein Smith, the first Surveyor General for the New Zealand Company, in 1840.
 Smith's plan included a series of interconnected grid plans, expanding along valleys and lower hill slopes, but without actually taking the terrain into account.
 Early growth was quick, with 700 buildings constructed by 1843.
-By 1865 the city had only grown to 1,200 buildings, the majority in Te Aro, with Newtown largely undeveloped.
+By 1865, the city had only grown to 1,200 buildings, the majority in Te Aro, with Newtown largely undeveloped.